MikeDigitize/Animator-ES6/README.md

 ]);

 sequence
-    .then(function() {
+    .then(function(elements) {

     /**
+      * Any sequenced elements are passed back into the callback.
       *	Return a transition / animation / sequencer to continue the chain */
     	return Animator.transition({
-			element : p,
+			element : elements[0],
 			properties : Animator.getPrefix("transform"),
 			removeClass : {
 	        		before : "tran"